sammcj/smcleod/_posts/2016-07-11-lets-try-android-in-2016.md

 - The platform was ridding with Google specific apps, and it tries really hard to make you use them whenever possible.
 - Many apps required root access to the phone which is not something I wanted to do, similar applications on iOS did not require 'jailbreaking' which I have not done in many years, nor felt the need to.

-I had a go at disconnecting my from the clutches of google first by trying not to sign into any of their applications and disabling all the information reporting in settings, I felt like I was a bit like how iOS was back in the iPhone 3G days when you had to root the phone to do half the things you wanted.
+I had a go at disconnecting my from the clutches of Google first by trying not to sign into any of their applications and disabling all the information reporting in settings, I felt like I was a bit like how iOS was back in the iPhone 3G days when you had to root the phone to do half the things you wanted.

-I then ended up flashing a custom rom that was pretty much stock, but without the good stock apps, I had to install the google App Store and create an account which I think is fair enough because I couldn't be bothered dropping custom downloaded apks and using that dreadful android transfer tool from my laptop which seems to work 4/5 times you plug your phone in, but like a lot of the apps in the ecosystem - felt very 'javaish' (pun slightly intended).
+I then ended up flashing a custom rom that was pretty much stock, but without the good stock apps, I had to install the Google App Store and create an account which I think is fair enough because I couldn't be bothered dropping custom downloaded apks and using that dreadful android transfer tool from my laptop which seems to work 4/5 times you plug your phone in, but like a lot of the apps in the ecosystem - felt very 'javaish' (pun slightly intended).

 ## Final Words

-The OP3 is a _very_ impressive piece of hardware for $400 USD but I'm left with the feeling that Google's platform is fragmented and lacking workflow and I was left with the over all feeling that Google was watching my every move, I don't know if it's true or not but I certainly felt like I was Google's product, not the OS.
+The OP3 is a _very_ impressive piece of hardware for $400 USD but I'm left with the feeling that Google's platform is fragmented and lacking work-flow and I was left with the over all feeling that Google was watching my every move, I don't know if it's true or not but I certainly felt like I was Google's product, not the OS.

-I look forward to a usable, non-Android Linux OS image becoming available hopefully in the near future, then it'd be a handy device for teathering with and for mobile security analysis.
+I look forward to a usable, non-Android Linux OS image becoming available hopefully in the near future, then it'd be a handy device for tethering with and for mobile security analysis.